 It is possible to save money while teaching in Oman.
 It all depends on your lifestyle.
 If you plan on travelling lots, expect to be able to save less, as it can be difficult and expensive to travel in rural and remote parts of the country.
 If you plan on sticking to a budget and staying close to your home-base, you should be able to save funds while you’re teaching.

-What are your thoughts about teaching English in this amazing country?
-Is it the right option for you, or are you considering teaching in another country like Japan?
+What are your thoughts about teaching English in Oman?
+Is it the right option for you, or are you considering teaching in another place like Dubai or Japan?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.